An R-1 is a foreign national must be employed as a minister or in another religious occupation at least 20 hours per week by:

 After first filing Form I-129, the petitioning religious group must wait for approval.
 Until that approval is granted, the worker will not receive their visa at the consulate office.

-- Along with steps needed for the R-1 Visa, our attorneys are knowledgeable in the process needed to obtain an R-2 for your spouse and children (unmarried and under 21).
+• Along with steps needed for the R-1 Visa, the attorneys are knowledgeable in the process needed to obtain an R-2 for your spouse and children (unmarried and under 21).